Tillered Docs

 Notes:

-• All connected peers receive the updated license via gossip
+• Connected peers receive the updated license via gossip.

 peers